 The name amphibian comes from the Greek word amphibios, which means ‘a being with a double life’.
 Their “double life” refers to the fact that amphibians can coexist between living on land and living in water.

 The frog, like its other amphibians cousins, such as toads and salamanders, begins life in the water.
-The female frog will lay her soft transparent eggs in the water (unless you’re a Surinam toad, as explained here).
+The female frog will lay her soft transparent eggs in the water (unless you’re a Surinam toad).
 Out of the eggs will come baby frogs!
 However, the baby frogs, or tadpoles, look nothing like their parents.